 David StaffordSenior Vice President and General Counsel

-From 2006 to 2009, Mr. Stafford served as senior vice president, Corporate Affairs, and assistant to the chairman and chief executive officer, where he was responsible for the marketing, communications, government affairs, and community relations activities of the company and advising the chairman and chief executive officer on matters involving the Board of Directors and the management and operation of the company generally.
+From 2006 to 2009, David served as senior vice president, Corporate Affairs, and assistant to the chairman and chief executive officer, where he was responsible for the marketing, communications, government affairs, and community relations activities of the company and advising the chairman and chief executive officer on matters involving the Board of Directors and the management and operation of the company generally.
 Prior to 2006 he was associate general counsel at The McGraw-Hill Companies.
 Before joining The McGraw-Hill Companies in 1992, he was an associate at the New York City law firms of Battle Fowler and Rosenman & Colin, where he specialized in corporate law.
-Mr. Stafford is a graduate of Columbia College, where he received his bachelor’s degree, and a graduate of Cornell Law School, where he received his J.D. degree.
-Mr. Stafford serves on the Board of Trustees of YAI Network, a not-for-profit that provides services to people who are developmentally disabled.
+David is a graduate of Columbia College, where he received his bachelor’s degree, and a graduate of Cornell Law School, where he received his J.D. degree.
+He also serves on the Board of Trustees of YAI Network, a not-for-profit that provides services to people who are developmentally disabled.

 Maryellen ValaitisSenior Vice President

 Maryellen Valaitis is the senior vice president, Human Resources, for McGraw-Hill Education.
 As MHE’s leader of the human resources team, her major responsibilities include talent acquisition, talent development, performance management and rewards & recognition.
 Prior to her current role, she held the senior human resources positions for MHE’s PreK-12 business unit and the Customer Service & Global Technology group.